 Outline how this research will assist in generating knowledge on New Zealand veterans that will lead to their improved mental, and/or physical, and/or social health outcomes.

 4. Addressing Guiding Principles for Investment

-Briefly outline how the project proposal addresses each of the Guiding Principles for Investment (except for the requirement to focus on contemporary veterans).
+Briefly outline how the project proposal addresses each of the Guiding Principles for Investment.